contract dispute arbitration in Mehoopany, Pennsylvania 18629

 The Dispute: The trouble began when Whitman Lumber Co. delivered only two shipments by the deadline.
 The final shipment, supposed to be 16,666 board feet, was delayed by over two months and was partially water-damaged upon arrival.
 Fisher & Sons claimed Whitman had breached the contract by failing to deliver in full and on time, demanding compensation for the damaged wood and business losses amounting to $15,000.

-Whitman Lumber argued that severe weather and supply chain issues beyond their control caused the delay and partial damage.
+the claimant argued that severe weather and supply chain issues beyond their control caused the delay and partial damage.
 They offered a partial refund of $4,500 but denied further claims, stating that Fisher & Sons had accepted the wood without immediate complaint.

 The Arbitration: Unable to settle, both parties agreed to arbitration in March 2023, appointing retired judge Eleanor Markham as the arbitrator.
 The hearings spanned four sessions, where both sides presented contracts, delivery logs, weather reports, and expert testimony on wood damage and market values.

-Judge Markham noted the ambiguity in the contract regarding remedies for delay and damage, emphasizing the necessity of “fair dealing” under Pennsylvania contract law.
+Judge Markham noted the ambiguity in the contract regarding remedies for delay and damage, emphasizing the necessity of fair dealing” under Pennsylvania contract law.

 The award required Whitman Lumber Co. to pay Fisher & Sons $9,000 in damages — a middle ground reflecting partial responsibility.
 Both parties were ordered to split their arbitration costs evenly, totaling $3,200.